xiaocong/uiautomator/README.md

   from uiautomator import device as d
   ```

-- Speficy the serial number when retrieving the device object
+- Specify the serial number when retrieving the device object

   ```python
   from uiautomator import Device